adamhjk/community-compact/COMMUNITY-COMPACT.md

 further sustain and grow the community and the software.

 [BUSINESS] will sell a distribution of [SOFTWARE] with commercial terms, enforced by its trademark on [SOFTWARE].
-It will also, at it's option, provide a Network Service (SaaS) or Consulting and Support.
+It will also, at its option, provide a Network Service (SaaS) or Consulting and Support.
 Competitive Network Services or Consulting offerings require a special license.
 An exception is granted to significant contributors to the software, as